Corrugated egg cartons and buyer documentation arranged for packaging compliance review

 • Consumer-facing transparency: QR codes and on-pack claims linking to certification data are becoming more common as brands differentiate on trust

-• EPR legislation: extended producer responsibility programs in multiple states are creating financial incentives for certified, recyclable, and responsibly sourced packaging
+• EPR legislation: extended producer responsibility programs are creating financial incentives for packaging that is recyclable where sold, responsibly sourced, and well documented

 Practical steps for your next order